|Nutrition Facts (per serving)|

 The cashews in the recipe are optional.
 You can leave them out if you're allergic to nuts or just don't like them.
 As for the puff pastry, you can buy it frozen if you don't want to make your own.
 Just follow the manufacturer's directions for handling it.
 This recipe assumes you'll buy it.

-- 1 pound frozen puff pastry, thawed and cut into 4 inch squares
+1 pound puff pastry, thawed and cut into 4-inch squares

 Grease a cookie sheet and line it with parchment paper.

 Mix the mango preserves with the chopped cashews in a bowl and set the bowl aside.